cjvoong/PostMyBuild/README.md

 ## running

-Github action that automatically builds, tests (not restassured at this stage), and deploys to a server that runs the jar, no apache
+Github action that automatically builds, unit tests, and deploys to a server that runs the jar Another job then runs that does E2E acceptance testing using RestAssured.

 # Locally